-Michael Pittman vs Tre Tucker: Who Should You Start?
+Michael Pittman vs Tre Tucker: The Full Breakdown

 Deciding between Michael Pittman and Tre Tucker is a common lineup dilemma for fantasy managers.
-The Pittsburgh Steelers wide receiver put up 9.6 PPG in 2025 over 17 games; Tre Tucker of the Las Vegas Raiders averaged 7.8 in 17.
+The Indianapolis Colts wide receiver put up 9.6 PPG in 2025 over 17 games; Tre Tucker of the Las Vegas Raiders averaged 7.8 in 17.
 A 1.8-point margin that could shift on any given week.

 The per-game difference of 1.8 points favors Michael Pittman, though savvy managers know that gap can shrink or widen depending on the weekly slate.
 Defensive matchup, recent scoring trends, and health status all shift the calculus from one wide receiver to the other.